tommytham/Dice-Game/README.md

 # Dice-Game

-Simple website that contains a dice game.
+Simple website that contains a simple dice game.

 There are two dices, one for each player (2 players in this case).